 Other options include advanced fertility treatments that utilize injectable hormones or intrauterine insemination.
 In vitro fertilization is recommended for some who either do not achieve pregnancy after three or more attempts at ovulation induction, or for women with PCOS who have additional contributors to infertility (such as problems with partner’s sperm or blocked tubes).

 Are surgical options available?

 The vast majority of women with PCOS can be managed with lifestyle modifications including attention to diet, exercise and weight loss and medical treatments.
-The surgical management option of “ovarian drilling” is uncommonly utilized for fertility seeking women who have tried and failed to achieve ovulation with use of clomiphene or aromatase inhibitors, and for whom use of injectable gonadotropin hormones is not an option (either due to financial or reasons or medical contraindications).
+The surgical management option of “ovarian drilling” is uncommonly utilized for fertility seeking women who have tried and failed to achieve ovulation with use of medication, and for whom use of injectable gonadotropin hormones is not an option (either due to financial reasons or medical contraindications).

 What makes Yale Medicine's approach to PCOS stand out?

-Yale Medicine's multidisciplinary team of experts will tackle each aspect of this complex disorder, offering consultation on metabolic needs, lifestyle modification, and, if needed, medical interventions.
+Yale Medicine's team of experts will tackle each aspect of this complex disorder, offering consultation on metabolic needs, lifestyle changes, and, if needed, medical interventions.